Round trip 10 days – Nanortalik

 Arrivals/Departures in 2019

 Arrival/departure from Iceland is possible by adding 1 or 2 extra days.
 Ask for info and prices.

 Accommodation at hotel with private or shared facilities.

 Dinner and lunch packets can be ordered at the hotels.

 No special requirements on this trip.

 Igaliku was the Episcopal seat (named Gardar) for a period of about 300 years (1100-1400) during the Norse era, and the ruins from that time are very impressive.
-In 1782 Anders Olsen and his Greenlandic wife Tuperna established themselves as farmers and that was the beginning of Igaliku’s more recent history.
+In 1782 Anders Olsen and his Greenlandic wife Tuperna established themselves as farmers, and that marked the beginning of Igaliku’s more recent history.
 Today, Igaliku and its surroundings have some of the best hiking opportunities in South Greenland.
 One optional day hike (17 km) goes to the plateau, which offers a superb view of the Qooroq ice fjord, the stranded icebergs on the underwater moraine at the entrance to the fjord and the enormous glacier at the head of the fjord.
 It is the perfect place for a picnic!
-On the way back, you may be lucky enough to find minerals and stones, like the shining “moon stone” (Labradorit).
+On the way back, you may be lucky enough to find minerals and stones, like the shining “moonstone” (labradorit).
 The “waterfall hike” (about 15 km) is another popular day trip.
 A set of beautiful waterfalls tumble like pearls on a string down towards Tunulliarfik Fjord.
 This hike can be combined with the summit of Nuuluk Mountain (823 m), which lies south of Igaliku (20-22 km).